pendo-io/pendo-mobile-sdk/android/pnddocs/expo_rn-android.md

-# Expo using React Navigation
+# Expo Android using React Navigation

 >[!IMPORTANT]
 >- **Expo SDK** 41-48 using React Navigation 5+ is supported by our codeless solution.<br>